Ciantic/diskimgcreator/README.md

 Would define partition table as gpt (the default), create a 16GiB sized image file, where first partition ending at 8MiB and second partition ending at 16GiB.
 Beware with the permissions, especially if you use plain directory.
+In short format the first partition always starts at 1MiB for optimal alignment of smaller images.

 *Notice*: Underscores in short format are optional, you may also use spaces.